 Board members should be recruited from as broad a range of backgrounds and experiences as possible.
 A diversity of directors will improve the representation and accountability of boards, bringing new dimensions to board discussions and decision making.
 Companies should broaden the search to recruit non-executives to include open advertising and the process for board appointments should be transparent and formalised in a board nomination policy.
 Companies should have a diversity policy which references gender, ethnicity, age, skills and experience and how this is considered in the formulation of the board.
-The policy should give insight into how diversity is being addressed not only at board level but throughout the company and be disclosed in the Annual Report.
+The policy should give insight into how diversity is being addressed not only at board level but throughout the company, it-should reflect the demographic/ethnic makeup of the countries a company is active in and be disclosed in the Annual Report.